The next California? Projected shifts in bioclimatic zones of perennial fruit and nut crops into the Northwest under climate change

 My research uses biophysical requirements of specific crops to map the thermal suitability of several perennial fruits and nuts across the Northwest by the mid-21st century.
 Further, because perennial crops may be particularly susceptible to one anomalous year (for example, an extremely cold winter) and such factors are often ignored in assessments, the viability of thermal suitability given interannual variability is also being examined.
 I am interested in examining the spatial distribution of horticultural crops such as almonds, oranges, walnuts and peaches using both established species distribution modeling techniques as well as models built on the phenology of individual crops.
 I use the term “alternative agriculture” because the fruit and nut crops my research examines are not currently grown on a large scale across the Northwest, and would therefore be alternative to currently grown crops.
 Should the Northwest be thermally suitable for cultivating some of California’s “at risk” fruit and nut crops, there are broad implications for regional land use and management planning, water resource planning, and regional and national food security and economics.

-This work is being undertaken in 2 parts.
+This work was undertaken in 2 parts.
 The first compares the ability of mechanistic and empirical models to capture the distribution and viability of almonds under current climate conditions and models the current potential geographic distribution of almonds across the Southwest (more on this here).
-The second examines changes in almond viability and distribution under climate change and expands the study area to include the Northwest, as it is hypothesized that climate change will result in a northward shift of potential almond cultivation locations.
+The second examines changes in almond viability and distribution under climate change and expands the study area to include the Northwest, as it is hypothesized that climate change will result in a northward shift of potential almond cultivation locations (more on this here).